Best cafes in Singapore sorted by neighbourhood

 8. The Glasshouse

-The Glasshouse is quite the popular pick if you’re looking for a cafe in the City Hall area.
+The Glasshouse is quite a popular pick if you’re looking for a cafe in the City Hall area.
 Located in CHJIMES, the cafe lives up to its name with floor-to-ceiling windows and lush plant life as decor, making the space reminiscent of a greenhouse.
-It’s the kind of cafe you visit to catch up with a friend over coffee, or a quick caffeine fix.
-The coffees here are priced affordably, and made from beans sourced from homegrown roastery, Apartment Coffee.
+It’s the kind of cafe you visit to catch up with a friend over coffee or a quick caffeine fix.
+The coffee here is priced affordably, and made from beans sourced from the homegrown roastery, Apartment Coffee.

 Website